iamanthos/iamanthos/README.md

 I have been working as a software engineer for 10+ years.
 Currently, I am working at Siemens.

 * 🌍  I'm based in India.
-* 🧠  I'm learning Machine Learning.
+* 🧠  MS in Machine Learning from Georgia Institute of Technology.
 * 🤝  I'm open to collaborating on Frontend and Backend projects.

 ### Skills